 2. Sydney Harbour Cruise

-While regular ferry services are a great way to experience the beauty of Sydney Harbour, a day or night cruise over the Harbour is a wonderful experience that often includes drinks and a meal.
+While regular ferry services are a great way to experience the beauty of Sydney Harbour, a day or night cruise across the Harbour is a wonderful experience, and often includes drinks and a meal.

 On a cruise, you typically have a lot more space to wander around, and there are fewer people on the boat than on a regular ferry.
 A cruise is also much slower, allowing you to really soak in the beauty surrounding you.